serverlessworkflow/specification/specification.md

 </p>

-In order to define the structure of expected workflow data input you can use the workflow "dataInputSchema" property.
+In order to define the structure of expected workflow data input you can use the workflow `dataInputSchema` property.
 This property allows you to link to a [JSON Schema](https://json-schema.org/) definition that describes the expected workflow data input.
 This can be used for documentation purposes or implementations may decide to strictly enforce it.